unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 Let list a few here:

 - immutable data: this is needed for the function to be pure
-- first-class function: this preferred (but not required) so that we can use *a set of functions* for `a` or `b`
+- first-class function: this preferred (but not required) so that we can use *function* can be value,\
+  i.e., we can use function as `a` (callback), or `b` (higher-order function).
-- closure: this is beneficial (but not required) as it allows the function to capture additional contexts
+- closure: this is beneficial (but not required) as it allows functions to capture additional contexts
 - declarative programming: this is the result of no needed to mutate data.
 - recursion instead of looping: this is the result of not able to mutate data

-Notice that in "we can derive the two basic *requirements* of FP" I made the word *requirements* italic, and I also mentioned that "first-class function* is preferred but not required".
+Notice that I italicize *requirements* in "We can derive the two basic *requirements* of FP", and I also mentioned that first-class function is preferred but not required.

 It is because we can always wrap a function in an object and pass it along.
 It is very clumsy but is doable.